 You can keep scrolling through this guide for background about back pain, details about how a mattress can help, and insight into the types of mattresses on the market today.
-You can also just click here to jump straight to our recommendations for the best mattresses for back pain.
+You can also see our top picks below and read a review of each at the bottom of the page.

 What Causes Back Pain?

 Back pain, specifically lower back pain, is extremely common.
 Studies have found that it the cause of more doctor visits than any other ailment in the United States except for colds and the flu.

 Not all back pain is the same, and it is usually described as either acute or chronic.
 Acute back pain doesn’t last as long and usually happens suddenly and in response to a particular event like a twisting of the back.
 Chronic back pain is a long-term issue that isn’t tied directly to one recent incident.